-Effective September 19, 2013, the Company entered into a shared services agreement with Diamondback E&P LLC, a wholly owned subsidiary of Diamondback.
+Effective September 19, 2013 the Company entered into a shared services agreement with Diamondback E&P LLC, a wholly owned subsidiary of Diamondback.
 Under this agreement, Diamondback E&P LLC, provides consulting and administrative services to the Company.
 The Company will incur a monthly charge for the services of \$26 or other amounts that are otherwise mutually agreed to in writing between Diamondback E&P LLC and the Company.
 The term of the shared services agreement continues from the effective date on a month-to-month basis until cancelled by either party upon thirty days written notice.
-For the period from inception (September 18, 2013) to December 31, 2013 the Company incurred \$87 for services under this agreement.
-At December 31, 2013 the Company owed Diamondback E&P LLC \$87 and this amount is included in accounts payable-related party in the accompanying balance sheets.
+For the three months ended March 31, 2014 and the period from inception (September 18, 2013) to December 31, 2013, the Company incurred costs of \$78 and \$87, respectively.
+At March 31, 2014 and December 31, 2013, the Company owed Diamondback E&P LLC no amounts and \$87, respectively, which amounts are included in accounts payable-related party in the accompanying balance sheets.

-At December 31, 2013, the Company's oil and natural gas properties consist solely of mineral interests in oil and natural gas properties.
+At March 31, 2014 and December 31, 2013, the Company's oil and natural gas properties consist solely of mineral interests in oil and natural gas properties.
 These interests are subject to oil and gas leases between the Company as lessor and Diamondback O&G LLC as lessee and are pledged as collateral to secure the Diamondback Energy, Inc. revolving credit facility.